 A Normalized Table is a sub-form used to log repeating data points within a record.
-A common example is a medical history form.
-A medical history is normally collected just one time during a subject's screening, but the amount of data collected is unknown, so its often necessary to have a table or log for collecting that data.
+A common example is the medical history form.
+Medical history is normally collected just one time during a subject's screening, but the amount of data collected is unknown, so it's often necessary to have a table or log for collecting that data.

 Normalized tables allow a study builder to insert multiple fields (columns) in a single table so a site user can complete multiple rows of repeating information.

 Normalized Tables can also be designed as a fixed table - or contain a fixed number of rows - which is described below.

 When a Normalized Table is dragged and dropped into the body/grid of the Form Builder, the Form Fields dialog box opens to allow users to add Form Fields as shown below.
 Users can Drag and Drop Form Fields into the Normalized Tables Dialog box.